sysgears/grain-gradle-plugin/README.md

 }
 ```

-Finally, to use the latest Grain snapshot, you should define the Sonatype snapshots repository first:
+To use the latest Grain snapshot, you should define the Sonatype snapshots repository first:

 ```groovy
 repositories {